harrysolovay/rescripts/README.md

 Rescripts tackles this same probem for CRA 2.0+ with several key DX differences.
 First off, it was designed to be more of a focal point for all non-standard configuration.
 The underlaying loader can handle deeply nested "rescripts" (conceptually similar to babel plugins), all of which can modify any CRA process.
 The API also exposes a middleware entry, so that you can track your configurations as they are transformed.
 It should also be noted that Rescripts is compatible with many Webpack rewires built for react-app-rewired.

-If you like this framework, please tweet at [@gearon](https://twitter.com/dan_abramov) requesting an `everything-i-did-not-include` rescript!
+If you like this framework, please tweet at [@gearon](https://twitter.com/dan_abramov) requesting an "everything-i-did-not-include" rescript!

 ## Installation